Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Book This Trip

 Ready to explore the open waters and historic setting of Chios, Greece?
-Start planning for your trip with insider tips on the best local shops, Chios restaurant reviews, hotel or VRBO accomodations and more through TripAdvisor and Travelocity.
+Start planning for your trip with insider tips on the best local shops, Chios restaurant reviews, hotel or VRBO accommodations and more through TripAdvisor and Travelocity.

 Visit the Mastic Museum to learn about Chios’ famous Mastic tree.
 Explore the cave of Olympoi, one of the most gorgeous sites of Chios.